 Countries We’ve Worked With

-Since 2014, PIVI has provided more than 3 million doses of flu vaccine, working to create sustainable, seasonal influenza programs with Ministries of Health in the following countries:
+Since 2013, PIVI has provided more than 4.2 million doses of flu vaccine, and/or technical assistance – working in partnership with Ministries of Health in the following countries:

 PIVI Technical Assistance